NickFDI/Random-Scripts/README.md

 `sudo ufw status`

-If UFW is installed and running make sure to;
+If UFW is already installed and running, make sure to;

 `sudo ufw disable`

-Also make sure to clear any existing configurations.
-Only clear existing configurations if you have nothing you would like to keep.
-This can be done with;
+Also, make sure to clear any existing configurations.
+Only clear current configurations if you have nothing you would like to keep.
+You can do this with;

 `sudo ufw reset`

-Now if you would like to incorporate this set up process into the scripts you certainly can, just be aware it could cause some issues if implemented incorrectly.
+If you would like to incorporate this setup process into the scripts, you certainly can; just be aware it could cause some issues if implemented incorrectly.

-If you are continuing you can either deny or allow incoming and outgoing traffic to the machine.
-This can be done with;
+If you are continuing, you can either deny or allow incoming and outgoing traffic to the machine.
+You can do this with;

 `sudo ufw default deny incoming`

 `sudo ufw default allow incoming`

 `sudo ufw default allow outgoing`

 `sudo ufw default deny outgoing`

-You also want to make sure you whitelist your own connection.
-This is important if you are using a VPN or outside address you would not like blocked.
-You can do this multiple ways, some are;
+You also want to make sure you whitelist your connection.
+This step is important if you are using a VPN or an outside address you would not like blocked.
+You can do these multiple ways, some are;

 `sudo ufw allow ssh`

 `ufw allow from 0.0.0.0 to any port 22`

-Once you are ready you can run any of the scripts.
-If you already know what you are doing this isn't needed.
-Make sure when you are done to check to see if UFW is running.
+Once you are ready, you can run any of the scripts.
+If you already know what you are doing, this isn't needed.
+Make sure when you finish, check to see if UFW is running.
 Yet again;

 `sudo ufw status`

 `sudo ufw status verbose`

-If you find any issues or anything at all please let me know, if you have any improvements or anything at all, please reach out.
+If you find any issues at all, please let me know.
+If you have any improvements or anything at all, please reach out.
 Thanks!